Best Photography Spots in Sydney

 When: start the walk as early as possible.
 This will give you the best chance to have great colours and to avoid the mass of people along the route, especially in the sections close to Bondi and Coogee

-When: sunrise is definitely a good time for a great light.
-Try also on a bad day with lots of black clouds for a dramatic effect
+When: sunrise is definitely a good time for the great light.
+Try it also on a bad day with lots of black clouds for a dramatic effect

-How: take the tripod with you and stitch few photos together for a great panorama image.
-The one above was actually done with a mobile and I quite like the result
+How: take the tripod with you and stitch a few photos together for a great panorama image.
+The one above was actually done with a mobile camera and I quite like the result

-When: The sunrise and early morning is definitely the best time of the day.
-The issue may be with the transportation system that is not available that early.
-I did ride here however Sydney is not that friendly cycling city I must say.
+When: The sunrise is most definitely the best time of the day.
+The issue may be with the transportation that is not available that early.
+I did ride there however Sydney is not that bicycle-friendly I must say.
 Be aware.

 How: Look for a different corner.
 There are already many photos from around the bridge.
 I had a walk along the coast and used an ND10 filter to capture the water movement (see the free tutorial Three easy steps to capture running water)

 Setting: 10sec at f/18, 24mm, ISO 100 (Nikon D600 + Nikkor 24-120mm f/4)